On holomorphic sector of higher-spin theory: Vasiliev equations

 The idea of the generating system for the unfolded HS equations \eqref{eq1}-\eqref{eq2} is to extend the dependence of fields $\go$ and $C$ onto a larger space that includes variables $Z_{A}=(z_{\al}, \bar z_{\dal})$ and together with $Y$'s form what can be referred to as the large algebra.
 Introducing

 and setting

 where $\go$ and $C$ do not depend on $Z$, while $F_\go$ and $F_{C}$ are supposed to encode the would be HS vertices on the right of \eqref{eq1}-\eqref{eq2}.
 Such an extension requires star product $\star$ to act not only on $Y$ variables but on $Z$ as well and as such should extend \eqref{exp} preserving associativity.
 System \eqref{e1}-\eqref{e2} is obviously consistent under $\dr_x^2=0$.
 Therefore, in order to have a form of \eqref{eq1}-\eqref{eq2}, the dependence on $Z$ must identically vanish $\dz(\eqref{e1}, \eqref{e2})\equiv 0$.
-The requirement of course imposes a problem of $Z$ -- dependence of functions \eqref{d1}, \eqref{d2}.
+The requirement of course imposes a problem of the $Z$ -- dependence of functions \eqref{d1}, \eqref{d2}.
 This problem was solved by Vasiliev \cite{Vasiliev:1992av} as he proposed the following evolution equations along $Z$ by introducing an auxiliary field\footnote{The original Vasiliev equations have a slightly different form with field $S$ instead of $\Lambda$.
-The two are related by a shift $S=\Lambda+\ff{i}{2}\theta^A Z_{A}$.} $\Lambda(Z, Y)=\theta^{\al}\Lambda_{\al}+\bar\theta^{\dal}\bar\Lambda_{\dal}$
+The two are related by a shift $S=\Lambda+\ff{i}{2}\theta^A Z_{A}$ for the original commutation relations of $Z$'s}. $\Lambda(Z, Y)=\theta^{\al}\Lambda_{\al}+\bar\theta^{\dal}\bar\Lambda_{\dal}$